Gamelover7825/BRVM-Development/Readme.md

 # BriarRose VM Development

-This is a repository for development builds of the BriarRose Virtual Machine and pre-configured games.
+This is a repository for experimental builds of the BriarRose Virtual Machine and pre-configured games.

-The stable releases can be found here: https://github.com/Gamelover7825/BRVM/releases/
+The stable BRVM releases can be found here: https://github.com/Gamelover7825/BRVM/releases/

+The stable pre-configured game releases can be found here: https://github.com/Gamelover7825/BRVM-PreconfiguredGames/releases/